-In the United States, consumers know when their milk will expire through required date stamping implemented by the FDA.
+Think of it this way.
+In the United States, food products, such as milk, must carry expiration dates required by the FDA to keep consumers safe.
 However, most consumer products do not have expiration dates, and companies are left to self-govern themselves.

 Additionally, industries have their own test specifications that are self-regulated through organizations or adhere to government regulations under applications like light exposure, corrosion, military standard testing, temperature evaluation studies, electronic component burn-in, plant growth, and insect rearing just to name a few.